lambtron/pepperbotts/README.md

-never-miss-a-meeting
+Pepper Potts
 ====================

-Don't miss a meeting with this nifty app.
+Your virtual assistant.

+1. Never miss a call that is scheduled on your Google calendar!